-Opening a National Pension System account earlier was an arduous process.
-But, with the introduction of eNPS, opening an online NPS account takes no more than 30 minutes!
-It has made the process more seamless, time-saving, and easy.
-National Pension Scheme (NPS) which is regulated and administered by the Pension Fund Regulatory and Development Authority (PFRDA), is a reliable government-backed plan.
+With the introduction of eNPS, opening an online NPS account takes no more than 30 minutes!
+It has made the process seamless, time-saving, and easy.
+National Pension Scheme (NPS), which is regulated and administered by the Pension Fund Regulatory and Development Authority (PFRDA), is a reliable government-backed plan.
 It is specifically launched by the Government of India to offer financial security to the senior citizens of India.Read more

-High ReturnsGet Returns as high as 15%*
+High ReturnsGet Returns as high as 17%*

 Zero Capital Gains taxunlike 10% in Mutual Funds

 Save upto Rs 46,800in Tax under section 80 C

 The National Pension Program (NPS) is a contribution-based pension scheme introduced by the Government of India with the goal of extending the old age retirement fund to all people who choose this scheme.
 The PFRDA (Pension Fund Regulatory and Development Authority) regulates and manages this scheme.

 Although initially, it was launched only for government employees, it was subsequently extended to even non-government citizens in 2009.
 Also, being a market-linked product, NPS offers returns based on the performance of the fund.

 Under National Pension Scheme, an individual can open two types of accounts, viz.
 TIER I and TIER II.

 Tier I accounts are permanent retirement accounts that do not allow withdrawals.
 Before 2011, there was a lock-in period until the subscriber reached the age of 60.
 However, the regulating agency, PFRDA, made a few amendments in 2011.
 According to the new legislation, subscriptions may be withdrawn prematurely after 15 years of service.
 This implies that you cannot take any money from the account unless the NPS account opening date has gone over 15 years.